 Authors are invited to submit abstract(s) using the submission form on this page Abstracts should contain sufficient detail on the techniques used and the results, which will be shown.You will receive a confirmation when the abstract has been received.
 Please contact the conference secretariat if you did not receive confirmation within 5 working days.
 Submission implies the intent of at least one author to register, attend the symposium and present the paper (either 12+3 minutes orally or in poster format).
 Contributions will only be finally accepted after registration and payment of the conference fee.
-The abstract will be reviewed, and you will be notified of acceptance before 19th March, 2019.
-Abstract submission will be closed on 27th Marc, 2019.
+The abstract will be reviewed, and you will be notified of acceptance before 27th July, 2019.
+Abstract submission will be closed on 27th July, 2019.
 After which the abstract submission page will be closed

 For Submitting your Abstract you can upload it using the submission form below or alternatively by sending it to

 - The entire body of the abstract, excluding tables, must not exceed 500 Words.
 Spaces are not included in this number.
 Title, authors’ names, affiliations, figures, and tables are not included in the character count.

 - The abstract may be structured (i.e., abstracts divided into sections using terms such as Introduction, Methods, Results, Conclusions, etc.) or unstructured.

 - Do not use bold type or underline formatting.
 Italic type is acceptable.